stellarwp/restrict-content/readme.txt

 == Frequently Asked Questions ==

-= Can I just restrict part of a post / page? =
+= Can I just restrict part of a post/page? =

 Yes.
 You can choose exactly which content to protect with the [restrict] shortcode.
 You can set the `userlevel` attribute to specify which role is required to view the content.
 For example, to restrict to editors you would use: `[restrict userlevel=”editor”]Your protected content here.[/restrict]`

 = Can I charge customers when they register an account? =

-Not with this plugin, but we do offer a [Pro version](https://restrictcontentpro.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=faq) that does include full support for charging for memberships and integrating with Stripe, PayPal, Authorize.net, and more.
+Yes!
+With the Restrict Content plugin, you can offer paid membership levels with manual payments or Stripe.
+For even more payment gateways, check out [Restrict Content Pro](https://restrictcontentpro.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=faq).

 = Does the plugin protect images and other media files? =